Names for Homes of Persons

 - Cottage – Cottage is a simple and small house built in the countryside, mostly farm labourers live in.

 - House – House is a place built usually to live a family.

 - Igloo– Igloo is a temporary shelter built by Eskimos.
 It is a small dome-shaped house.
 Blocks of hard snow are used to build this.

 More Names for Homes of Persons

-- Wigwam – This is a type of tent with a domed or conical roof made by fastening bark, hides, animal skins, or mats over a framework of poles.
+- Wigwam – Wigwam is a type of tent with a domed or conical roof made by fastening bark, hides, animal skins, or mats over a framework of poles.
 This was used traditionally by North American Indians.

-- Vicarage– house of a vicar.
+- Vicarage– Vicarage is a house of a vicar.